Focus Area Committees

 The family committee will focus on charitable initiatives that strengthen and enhance the lives of children and families in Greater Indianapolis.

-Health and Wellness
+Health & Wellness

-The health and wellness committee will focus on charitable initiatives that improve the mental and/or physical well being of people living in the Greater Indianapolis area.
+The health and wellness committee will focus on charitable initiatives that improve the mental and/or physical well-being of people living in the Greater Indianapolis area.

 Focus Area Committee Meetings Dates and Locations